Swimming

 Learn to swim

 Register your swimmer for lessons and build swimming and water safety skills in a fun, encouraging environment with well-trained instructors.
-Effective January 1, 2023, the Township of Langley will be providing the Lifesaving Society Swim for Life learn-to-swim program for children 5 to 12 years of age.

 View swimming lesson registration dates and times.